About the Artist

 2009 – 2016 Trustee of the Printmakers Council

-Monica is the owner and director of Printroom www.printroom.studio dealing in contemporary printmaking since 2006.
-Based from 2006-2013 in the gallery in Hampstead, Printroom now operates online and from a large studio and gallery space in Suffolk and at selected Art Fairs.
+• Monica is the owner and director of Printroom dealing in contemporary printmaking since 2006.
+Based from 2006- in Hampstead, Printroom operated online and from a large studio and gallery space in Suffolk from 2016 and at selected Art Fairs until November 2023.
+It is now only online.

-She was until recently a trustee of the Print Makers Council and remains an advisor, she is a Fellow of the Royal Society of Arts.
+She was a trustee of the Print Makers Council and a Fellow of the Royal Society of Arts.
 She writes extensively including for Printmaking Today.
 She talks on printmaking to students and practitioners and was a guest speaker at the Printopolis International Print Symposium in Toronto 2010.

-From 1981 -1987, Monica taught painting, drawing and art history at the Byam Shaw School of Art, London College of Printing, Epsom College of Art, and the Farnham College of Art.
+• From 1981 -1987, Monica was a lecturer in painting, drawing and art history at the Byam Shaw School of Art, London College of Printing, Epsom College of Art, and the Farnham College of Art.
 She was visiting lecturer at St. Martin’s, Middlesex, RCA and for the Whitechapel and Saatchi Galleries.

 From 2000 – 2007 Monica was an interviewer for the British Library / Tate Archive Artists Lives, ‘Art Professionals’ Oral history project, http://cadensa.bl.uk undertaking life story interviews with curators, critics, dealers and gallery owners.
 Her interviewees included Annely Juda, Norbert Lynton, John Kasmin and Leslie Waddington.